Sell USDINR; target of 64.25 - 64.15: ICICI Direct

 ICICI Direct expects USD to meet resistance at higher levels.
 Utilise upsides in the pair to go short on the USDINR pair.

-Government bonds rose after pricing of a new 10-year paper came in line with estimates, ahead of April CPI inflation • The benchmark 6.97% 2026 bond yield declined to 6.91% from 6.94% in previous session • Yield on the US 10-year declined to 2.33% from 2.39% in the previous session.Forex (US$/INR)
+Government bonds rose for a second session, on receding fears of a rate hike after retail inflation growth in April at 2.99% was at least at a five- year low • The benchmark 6.97% 2026 bond yield declined to 6.81% from 6.91% in the previous session due to increased hopes of rate cut • Yield on the US 10-year rose to 2.34% from 2.33% in the previous session.Forex (US$/INR)

-The rupee rose for a second day against the US$, supported by expectations of sustained foreign fund inflows into the domestic markets • Major currencies posted a recovery against the US$, which came under profit booking after inflation data.
-US core CPI fell further to 1.90% in April from previously 2%.
-Euro posted a sharp recovery while the British pound remained in a range as BoE’s dovish assessment weighs on any sharp gains.
-We expect the euro to gain further over the US$ on recent pro-Euro political development in France
+The rupee rose to a more-than-21-month high against the US$, as weaker-than-expected US economic data and strong domestic equities increased hopes of foreign fund inflows • US$ declined against major currencies due to weak US CPI data.
+However, it continued to gain over Japanese Yen due to easing risk aversion.
+We expect the euro to gain against US$ as well as British pound due to positive pro-Euro political development.US$/INR derivatives strategy

 |US$INR May futures contract (NSE)